mm-crj/papermod_website/README.md

 * Publishing changes: remove the draft flag.
 * Deployment instructions: go to the public folder and `git add commit push`

-To deploy simply .
-Using git
+To deploy simply push the ./public/ directory.
+Using git modules is much much simpler.
-modules is much much simpler than using the nightmare that is git actions.
-I had some `Error loading key "/home/runner/.ssh/github": error in libcrypto`.
-Which I dk how to solve.
-But submodules is a great solution, which I can live with.
+But the git-deployment has been simplified using github

 ## Contribution guidelines ###